Kotlin/KEEP/proposals/stdlib/common-atomics.md

 >By default, Wasm has nothing to do with threads and atomics.
 However, for WASI, [there’s a proposal to introduce both](https://github.com/WebAssembly/threads/blob/main/proposals/threads/Overview.md#atomic-memory-accesses), and atomic operations are defined on memory.

-The API design involves two considerations: on the one hand, we would like to have common atomic types with our own API, on the other hand, JVM implementation of Kotlin atomics will rely on the implementation of Java atomics, thereby Java influences our API decisions.
+The API design involved two considerations: on the one hand, we wanted to have common atomic types with our own API, on the other hand, since JVM implementation of Kotlin atomics relied on the implementation of Java atomics, Java influenced our API decisions.
-Here are the paths we've explored:
+We explored the following paths:

 ### Java atomic typealias

-Let's suppose that Java atomic API satisfies us, and we allow Java API to influence our common atomics API and directly delegate
-JVM implementation of our atomics to Java atomics via **typealias**.
+One considered approach was to use Java's atomic API directly by implementing Kotlin atomics as **typealiases** to their Java counterparts:

 ```kotlin
 public actual typealias AtomicInt = java.util.concurrent.atomic.AtomicInteger
 ```

-This is the most convenient and easiest option to implement.
+This approach would have been the most straightforward to implement and offered several benifits:
-Additionally, making Kotlin atomic types equivalent to Java atomic types offers several benefits:

 * Smooth migration from Java to Kotlin atomics (simply change the import package name and atomic constructors).
 * Automatic atomic API evolution (new Java atomic methods could be used without additional effort).
 * JVM developers are familiar with this API.

-However, despite these advantages, this solution has some serious downsides:
+However, despite these advantages, this solution had some serious downsides:

 * Java atomics are _open_, therefore, Kotlin atomic types would be _open_ as well.
   While this could be managed with e.g. `@SubclassOptInRequired` annotation, this behavior does not align with Kotlin's design principles.